Thermal conductance and resistance: Example calculation

+This means that the transistor can dissipate about 18 watts before it overheats.
+A cautious designer would operate the transistor at a lower power level to increase its reliability.

+This method can be generalized to include any number of layers of heat-conducting materials, simply by adding together the absolute thermal resistances of the layers and the temperature drops across the layers.

 Derived from Fourier's law for heat conduction

-From Fourier's Law for heat conduction, the following equation can be derived, and is valid as long as all of the parameters (x and k) are constant throughout the sample.
+From Fourier's law for heat conduction, the following equation can be derived, and is valid as long as all of the parameters (x and k) are constant throughout the sample.